Future of rail transport in India: Geostrategic border rail lines

-Ministry of Defence (MoD) a list of at least 15 new geostrategic rail lines to be constructed.
-In 2012, MoD had identified following 14 geostrategic new rail lines to be built near China, Pakistan and Nepal border for the rapid and easier deployment of troops while simultaneously undertaking development of 73 similar geostrategic India-China Border Roads (ICBR) roads as border rail and road transport development in India is lagging much behind China: China has built lines up to Shigatse in Tibet, with plans to connect it to Nepal and further to India.
-After these lines proposed by MoD in 2013, GoI approved the initial surveys of all 14 lines in 2014, of which at least 12 surveys had been already completed by 2014.
-Later additional "Bilaspur–Manali–Leh line" was also added to the list of strategic lines.
+In 2012, Ministry of Defence (MoD) identified a list of at least 15 new geostrategic rail lines (initially 14 and Bilaspur–Manali–Leh line was added later) to be constructed near China, Pakistan and Nepal border for the rapid and easier deployment of troops while simultaneously undertaking development of geostrategic India-China Border Roads (ICBR) roads as border rail and road transport development in India is lagging much behind China.
+China has built lines up to Shigatse in Tibet, with plans to connect it to Nepal and further to India.
+Surveys of all 15 lines is complete, and in June 2025 at least 4 lines were under construction and DPR was being prepared for another 3 while there was no progress on another 7 (50% of the lines).

-In 2016, the "Final Location Survey" (FLS) at the cost of INR345 crore for 4 lines to be taken up in the first phase was approved by the Cabinet, funding has been already provided by MoD and railway is undertaking survey of Missamari–Tenga–Tawang, Bilaspur–Manali–Leh, Pasighat–Tezu–Rupai and Lakhimpur–Bame–Silapathar lines.
-Undulating terrain of young Himalayas and difficult geological conditions affect the pace of survey.

-As of July 2020, Cabinet approval for the funding for construction of any of these lines has not been granted yet.

 Following projects along the LAC with China are also of relevance, only one of these is included in the MoD's list of strategically important defence projects, however all of these have been declared projects of strategic national importance.